 Cook (and eat) healthy food at home

+You can cut your work in the kitchen nearly in half simply by doubling recipes.
 Instead of making one lasagna, make two and freeze one for another night.
 Make twice as many pizza doughs as you’ll need and freeze the excess.
 Frozen meals will save you on busy nights, eliminating the what’s-for-dinner panic and preventing an unexpected expense for take out.
 This not only saves time and money, but it saves energy as well.

 Eat less meat

 Unless you raise your own or have access to an inexpensive meat source, buying meat is expensive.
 Buying sustainable meat is even more expensive.
 If you’re a meat loving household (as mine is) Meatless Monday is a good inspiration and offers up a variety of meatless recipes.